miklevin/MikeLev.in/_includes/cat_wsl.md

 <ol>
+<li><a href="/blog/intense-round-of-pre-productivity-tooling-refinement/">Intense Round of Pre-Productivity Tooling Refinement</a> (Fri May 12, 2023)
+<br/>I'm refining my pre-productivity tooling with intense focus.
+I'm observing, enumerating errors, and writing down clues to help me find the right place in my code.
+I'm curling and copying, and experimenting with new techniques to get the script to function properly.
+After many iterations, I'm ready to take a break and attend an art exhibit in New York City.
+I'm also exploring ways to keep WSL from going to sleep in the background.</li>
 <li><a href="/blog/rappelling-down-the-rabbit-hole-a-linux-script-adventure/">Rappelling Down The Rabbit Hole: A Linux Script Adventure</a> (Thu May 11, 2023)
 <br/>I dive deep into the depths of Windows bat scripts and Linux bash scripts in this one, turning a filename into an optional input parameter so you can choose what version of Python to install.
 I also get a lot of help from Copilot along the way, and sort long-standing issues with WSL's systemd feature not working as expected by tweaking both a .wslconfig and a .wslconf file.</li>
 <li><a href="/blog/chip-chop-chip-chop-top-10-done/">Chip, Chop, Chip, Chop, Top-10 Done</a> (Fri Apr 28, 2023)